Skip to contents

 • the primary objective is augmented with a small slack-based reward.

-If grid = NULL, the grid is generated automatically later during solve.
-In that case, the method first computes extreme points and payoff-table ranges for the secondary objectives, and then generates n_points levels for each one.
+run_grid(n = ...) requests automatic generation of epsilon levels for the secondary objectives during solve.
+In that case, the method first computes extreme points and payoff-table ranges for the secondary objectives, and then generates n levels for each one.

 If lexicographic = TRUE, extreme points are computed using lexicographic anchoring, which can improve payoff-table quality when objectives are tightly competing.
 The tolerance used for lexicographic anchoring is controlled by lexicographic_tol.